gujc71/erd9/README.md

 # ERD9
 ERD9 is a database modeling tool that you use to easily and visually manage your database structure.
 It defines tables (Entities), and easily visualize and manage relationships between tables (ERD - Entity Relationship Diagram).
+ERD9 is currently only tested in the Chrome and Firefox web browsers on Windows.

 [Getting started](https://gujc71.github.io/erd9/)